-April 1933: The Civilian Conservation Corp (CCC) established to provide jobs for men in national and state parks.
+April 1933: The Civilian Conservation Corps (CCC) was established to provide jobs for men in national and state parks.
 At its peak, the CCC employed 500,000 men between the ages of 17 and 27 for nine-month stints.
-The Tennessee Valley Authority is formed to create hydroelectric power in the Southeast and redevelop a 40,000 square mile area.
+The Tennessee Valley Authority was formed to create hydroelectric power in the Southeast and redevelop a 40,000-square-mile area.

 May 1933: The National Recovery Administration (NRA) was established and provided grants totaling $5 million.

-June 1933: The Federal Deposit Insurance Corporation (FDIC) was created as a way to ensure American’s bank deposits.
+June 1933: The Federal Deposit Insurance Corporation (FDIC) was created as a way to ensure American bank deposits.

-September 1933: To stabilize agriculture prices, the federal government authorizes the slaughter of 6 million pigs.
+September 1933: To stabilize agriculture prices, the federal government authorized the slaughter of 6 million pigs.

 October 1933: The Civil Works Administration (CWA) was created and put almost 4 million people to work doing public works projects.
 In early 1934, Congress approved $950 million for the agency's efforts.